Curtea Nouă: Documented events and chronology

 The history of the palace comes to an end during the rule of Caragea with the disastrous fire which burnt it down on 22 December 1812.
-We have a dramatic description of the event from Count Lagarde, a French traveller who was in Bucharest at the time.
+There exists a description of the event from Count Lagarde, a French traveller who was in Bucharest at the time.
 "At five in the morning a terrible racket woke me up.
 I thought that the city is under attack; a blinding bright light shone into my room.
 I looked out the window and saw the palace of the Prince of Wallachia in flames.
 Set up on a height, it brought to mind the Vesuvius in an eruption; the flames it threw around threatened to set the entire city on fire.
 Bucharest, a city of wooden buildings, was in danger of being consumed by flames from one end to the other.
 I dressed up quickly and went outside to watch more closely the spectacle.
 Help was quickly summoned and was largely effective.
 Firemen, covered with helmets and a kind of Roman clothing, were courageously climbing the roofs, and entered houses to remove furniture.
 Despite their efforts the fire was spreading rapidly.
 All inhabitants of the city were up and out on the streets.
 It was as bright as in the middle of the day.
 A short while later we were informed that the fire was put out, but the Palace and all it contained were consumed by the flames."

 From now on Curtea Noua will be known as Curtea Arsă ("Burnt Court").
 Its prominent location on the top of the Dealul Spirii next to the Mihai-Voda Monastery made it visible from far away.
 It became a popular subject for artists visiting the city, who left drawings and paintings of the ruins.
 Michel Bouquet (1807-1890) left lithographs showing views of Bucharest during his travels in eastern Europe in the 1840s.
 Carol Szathmari (1812 - 1887) left paintings and sketches of the burnt ruins.